ForrestChaffee/Gravity/README.md

 **Resources**

-Python, it's extensions, what others have done with them, and what I have done with them.
+Python, it's extensions, what others have done with them, and what I have done with them can all be used.

 **Objectives**